rannen/pictree/README.md

 # pictree

-pictree is a tool that organizes your pictures or video automatically based on the metadata of the files.
+pictree is a tool that organizes your pictures or videos automatically based on the metadata of the files.

 ## usage